John P. Cronan: Education

-Cronan earned his Bachelor of Arts, magna cum laude, from Georgetown University, where he was inducted into Phi Beta Kappa, and his Juris Doctor from Yale Law School.
+Cronan earned his Bachelor of Arts in government and economics, magna cum laude, from Georgetown University in 1998, where he was inducted into Phi Beta Kappa, and his Juris Doctor from Yale Law School in 2001.

 Career

-After graduating from law school, Cronan served as a law clerk to Judge Barrington D. Parker Jr. on both the United States District Court for the Southern District of New York and the United States Court of Appeals for the Second Circuit.
-He later clerked for Judge Robert Katzmann of the United States Court of Appeals for the Second Circuit.
-Cronan was an Assistant United States Attorney for the Southern District of New York, where he supervised the Terrorism and International Narcotics Unit and served in the Office's Civil Division.
+After graduating from law school, Cronan served as a law clerk to Judge Barrington D. Parker Jr. on both the United States District Court for the Southern District of New York and the United States Court of Appeals for the Second Circuit from 2001 to 2002.
+He later clerked for Judge Robert Katzmann of the United States Court of Appeals for the Second Circuit from 2002 to 2003.
+Cronan was an Assistant United States Attorney for the Southern District of New York from 2007 to 2017, where he supervised the Terrorism and International Narcotics Unit from 2014 to 2016 and served in the Office's Civil Division from 2003 to 2007.
 He previously served as the acting United States Assistant Attorney General for the United States Department of Justice Criminal Division from November 2017 to July 2018.
-Immediately before becoming a judge, Cronan was the Principal Deputy Assistant Attorney General for the Criminal Division.
-Cronan was previously an adjunct professor at New York University School of Law, where he co-taught a seminar on federal criminal prosecutions.
+Immediately before becoming a judge, Cronan was the Principal Deputy Assistant Attorney General for the Criminal Division from 2017 to 2020.
+Cronan was previously an adjunct professor at New York University School of Law from 2015 to 2017, where he co-taught a seminar on federal criminal prosecutions.